Skip to main content

 Pre-Medicine Degree

-Your path to medical school starts here with a science and liberal arts education in our Pre-Med program.
+Your path to medical school starts with the knowledge and hands-on opportunities you’ll get in our Pre-Med program.

 Blend science and personal interaction with Pre-Medicine at UND to help begin your journey into the medical field.
 The Pre-Med program will give you expert guidance and the recommended preparation for any medical school.
 Get the scientific, communication and psychosocial knowledge you need to succeed as a medical professional.